westpark/wallball/docs/steps/step00.rst

 were a "real" PyGame program, in order to get a window which did nothing and which closed when you pressed Ctrl+Q, this is what you'd have to write::

+    #
+    # !!
+DO NOT TYPE THIS CODE IN: IT IS INTENDED TO SHOW YOU WANT YOU
+    # !!
+WOULD HAVE HAD TO HAVE TYPED IF YOU WEREN'T USING PYGAME ZERO
+    #
     import pygame

     pygame.init()